 These are the organisations that provide qualifications for schools and colleges.
-Awarding bodies used by Stretford Grammar School are: AQA, Pearson (Edexcel), WJEC (Eduqas) and OCR.
+Awarding bodies used by Stretford Grammar School are: AQA, Pearson (Edexcel) and WJEC (Eduqas).

 - Bags must be left OUTSIDE the exam room.

-- Please do not bring valuables with you when you are sitting examinations.
+- Please do not bring valuables (including watches) with you when you are sitting examinations.

 Awarding bodies request that students use black ink to complete their answer papers.
 This is because they now scan scripts onto a computer to send to the examiners for marking.
 Black ink is the only colour their scanners can read.
 Please do not use Blue, Red, Green or Pencil (unless otherwise instructed) to do your exam, or it may not get marked.

 Calculators may be used in some examinations: your subject teacher will tell you if they are not allowed.
 Check that it works properly and that batteries are working.
 In all cases, calculators are not allowed if they offer any of the following facilities: